eloylp/rust-lab/caesar/README.md

 ### Features

-* Only supports ascii alphabet.
+* Support for the ascii alphabet.
 Other characters will be just omitted for processing, but included in the output.
 * Encrypt from stdin.
 * Encrypt from an input file.
-* Output will be to the `stdout` by default.
+* Output will be written to `stdout` by default.
 Users can also specify an output file.
-* It supports overflow (more than 26 shifts) for the key.
-Max is a 6-digit number.
+* It supports positional overflow in the shift operation.
+The key (shift) can be a 6-digit number at a maximum.
 * It loads everything into memory.
 No streaming support, yet.

 ### How to install